Caidin Riley, Director of

 Student Complaints and Grievances

 The Student Complaints and Grievances policy underscores the importance and the value of using the most direct approach to resolving a concern or complaint.
-Any student with a concern or complaint about disability access services should first attempt to address their concern with the Coordinator of Disability Services, Caidin Riley.
+Any student with a concern or complaint about disability access services should first attempt to address their concern with the Director of Disability Services, Caidin Riley.
 In the event the concern or complaint remains unresolved after this first step, the student may next address their concern with Thomas Matos, Associate Vice President of Student Development & Services, at 651.846.1362 or Office 1418.

 Nothing in Saint Paul College policy or procedure prevents individuals who believe that they have a grievance under the ADA from contacting the Minnesota Department of Human Rights, the Equal Opportunity Commission, or the U.S. Department of Justice.